Content

 1. Will districts need to apply?

-Districts will need to complete a formula grant application in ISBE’s electronic grants management system.
-The application will be streamlined – the main components will be the districts plans for the funds and proposed budget.
-Applications that have all the required components, are aligned to the purpose of the program and contain allowable expenses will be approved.
+Districts will need to complete a formula grant application in the ISBE electronic Grants Management System (eGMS).
+The application will be streamlined – the main components will be the district’s plans for the funds and proposed budget.
+Applications that have all the required components, are aligned to the purpose of the program, and contain allowable expenses will be approved.
 Applications will not be compared to one another as in a competitive grant, but rather will be evaluated against the standards/expectations for the program.

 2. How will districts apply?

-Districts eligible for a grant will have to apply for their funding through ISBE’s electronic grants management system.
+Districts eligible for a grant will have to apply for their funding through eGMS.

 3. What will the application entail?